 The Americans had panicked, the pilot concluded.
 Back in Dubai, Robert did more interviews that strengthened that thesis.
 Subsequent investigations proved he was right.
 But the Murdoch-owned newspaper wanted speculation about a civilian airliner on a kamikaze mission.

-Those who criticise Israel, including Robert, are often unfairly labelled as anti-Semitic.
-He travelled to Auschwitz in an effort to understand the carnage he witnessed in the Middle East.
+Those who criticize Israel, including Robert, are often unfairly labeled as anti-Semitic.
+He traveled to Auschwitz in an effort to understand the carnage he witnessed in the Middle East.
 His masterpiece, Pity the Nation, begins with an evocation of the Holocaust.
 He repeatedly told Arabs that yes, the Holocaust really happened.
 Yes, it was really six million.

 When the Oslo peace accords between Israel and Palestinians were signed in September 1993, we rushed to Jerusalem, where we shared a meal with my editors from Time magazine.
 They believed peace had broken out, and they were ebullient.